affiliatefm/astro-content-ai-translator/README.md

 Options:
 - `_translateTo: [ru, de]` — translate to specific locales
 - `_translateTo: all` — translate to all configured locales
-- `_translateTo: false` — don't translate this file
+- `_translateTo: false` — explicitly don't translate
-- Omit field — defaults to translating to all non-default locales
+- No field — file is not translated (must opt-in)

 ## Usage